CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

 	-Build process improvement
 	-Improved application startup and bootstrapping
-	-Added jnlp version to webstart to improve version checking
+	-Added jnlp version to webstart to improve version checking -Added j2se href for auto JRE update on platforms that support it -Prepare for Java 8 upgrade by bumping jnlp spec & runtime

 4.12.6
 	-Fixed issue #14, UI bug where conflict would occupy inaccurate portion of the day